DimABSA/DimABSA2026/README.md

   1. DimASR – Aspect Sentiment Regression
   2. DimASTE – Aspect Sentiment Triplet Extraction
   3. DimASQP – Aspect Sentiment Quad Prediction
-- **Dimensional Stance Detection (DimStance)**: A Stance-as-DimABSA task.
-The target in stance detection is treated as an aspect.
+- **Dimensional Stance Detection (DimStance)**: A Stance-as-DimABSA task, where the target in stance detection is treated as an aspect.
 Its subtasks include:
   1. DimASR for DimStance
   2. DimASTE for DimStance
 - **Data**: JSONL format (train/dev/test sets).